 When you pair gold and teal, these colors will make your home feel sophisticated and stylish.

 If you go for minimalist gold accessories, you’ll have a very modern atmosphere.

-But you could opt for more ornate accent pieces like this mirror if that’s more your style.
+But you could opt for more ornate accent pieces like mirror if that’s more your style.
 Then, your room may lean towards a Bohemian design.
-You can enhance this look with rich fabrics, like these teal velvet curtains.
+You can enhance this look with rich fabrics, like teal velvet curtains.

 Teal and Blue